This article explains what DevOps really means and how automation tools can help teams in adopting DevOps practice.

 What is DevOps?

-Devops is a philosophy which aims at integrating the developers and operations teams for improving productivity and collaboration by automating infrastructure, code deployments and continuous monitoring of applications.
-It means building a relationship between the developers and operations team to work together and share responsibilities.
-A DevOps team automates everything from infrastructure provisioning to code testing and deployments.
+DevOps is a culture or a philosophy that aims at bridging the gap between the development and operations teams for improving productivity, a collaboration by automating infrastructure, code deployments and continuous monitoring of applications.
+Meaning, building a good relationship and setting up a collaboration process between the development and operations teams to work together and share responsibilities.

-Recommended Ebook: The Phoenix Project
+Recommended Devops Ebook: The Phoenix Project

-Moreover, with the right automation, the development and production environments will the have the same configuration’s so that the application will run on a production server like it did in the development environment.
+Moreover, with the right automation, the development and production environments will have the same configuration’s so that the application will run on a production server as it did in the development environment.

 An example of this is Jenkins.
 Using Jenkins you can get the latest code from the version control systems like Github and test it continuously without any manual intervention.
+We call this process

 Next comes application deployment.
 For this, configuration management tools like Puppet, Chef, Ansible and Saltstack can be used.
 Using these tools you can code your infrastructure and define how your infrastructure should look and behave.
 This approach is often called “Infrastructure as code”.